content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/4-java-polymorphism-overloading-overriding-super-object-casting.md

 2.2.2 Difference between Method Overloading and Method Overriding in Java

-3\.
+3\. super Keyword in Java

+4\.
 Object Typecasting

-3.1 Upcasting
+4.1 Upcasting

-3.2 Downcasting
+4.2 Downcasting

-3.3 Why we need Upcasting and Downcasting?
+4.3 Why we need Upcasting and Downcasting?

-3.4 Difference between Upcasting and Downcasting
+4.4 Difference between Upcasting and Downcasting

-4\.
+5\.
 References

 ## 1. Polymorphism